LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Methodology

 \subsection{Bipartition of clusters}

 This section is dedicated to decomposing a cluster into two smaller clusters.
 However, before delving into the decomposition process, it's essential to introduce some necessary concepts.

-\begin{myDef} A crucial concept to introduce is the notion of "unavoidable agents" for an agent $a$ within a cluster $r$.
-Unavoidable agents of an agent $a$ in a cluster $r$ refer to those agents within $r$ that must be traversed by $a$'s dependence path.
+\begin{myDef} Unavoidable agents of an agent $a$ in a cluster $r$ refer to those agents within $r$ that must be traversed by $a$'s dependence path.
 In other words, these agents must belong to the same cluster and cannot be further divided.

 \end{myDef}